jianchang512/pyvideotrans/README_ENG.md

 0. Only available for Windows 10 and Windows 11 systems.
 Compilation from source is required for macOS.
 1. Download the latest release from the releases page, unzip it, and double-click on `sp.exe`.
-2. Original video directory: Select the mp4 video.
+2. Original video directory: Select the mp4/avi/mov/mpg/mkv video,one or most.
 3. Output video directory: If not selected, it will default to generating in the same directory under `_video_out`.
 4. Translation selection: Choose Google, Baidu, ChatGPT, or DeepL.
 For Baidu/ChatGPT/DeepL, click "Set key" to input the corresponding information.
 5. Network proxy address: If you cannot directly access Google/ChatGPT in your region, set the proxy in the software interface under "Network Proxy."
 For example, if using V2Ray, enter `http://127.0.0.1:10809`, or for Clash, enter `http://127.0.0.1:7890`.
 If you have changed the default port or are using other proxy software, enter accordingly.